cardevisi/ng-golden-raspberry-awards/README.md

 # NgGoldenRaspberryAwards

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+This project is part of a technical challenge for a position as a front-end enginner, was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 ## Development server